 In 2012, the index steeply declined to the lowest level recorded for the piston-line survey and well below the average median value (red line, Fig 2).
 However, in 2013 the index increased to just below the average median value and declined slightly in 2014.
-In 2016, the index was above the average median value, but declined in 2017 to a value close to that in 2012.
+In 2016, the index was above the average median value, but declined in 2017 and declined again in 2018 to zero.

 Fig. 2.
 Trolling index, showing number of schools per 100 km off the Western Australian coast in January.
 Dashed lines are 90 per cent confidence intervals.
-The red line shows the average median value of the piston line survey from 2007-17.
+The red line shows the average median value of the piston line survey from 2007-18.